otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/08-react-query/08-react-query.md

 ## Task Rua

-Create a new mutation that edits an institution.
+Create a new mutation that updates an institution.
 The mutation should take an `institution` as an argument and should invalidate the `institutionData` query upon success.
 For each table row, add an **Edit** button that populates the form with the institution's data when clicked.
 When the form is submitted, the mutation should be called.

 ![](../../resources/img/08-react-query/formative-assessment/08-react-query-formative-assessment-3.jpeg)